 - Retake courses in which you got a C or lower.
 Doing so will only help if you take them at a reputable college or university.
 Taking them at a community college will generally not help, even if the course is a good one.

 - Instead of retaking a course, take a more advanced course that requires mastery of the material in course(s) you may not have done well in the first time around.
 For example, if you got Cs in Organic Chemistry but have since learned the material (e.g., by studying for the MCAT, by auditing courses, or doing related research), then take an advanced course in organic chemistry or biochemistry and get an A in it.
 If you get another C, then you have obviously not helped your cause.

 - Enroll in a postbaccalaureate (postbac) program designed for students who want to enhance their academic credentials in the sciences.
-You can find a list of such programs on the AAMC website or check out the very useful Syracuse University website.
-At last count there were 149 such programs nationwide, with several in MA, including the Worcester/Boston area (Assumption, BU, Brandeis, UMass-Boston, Mt.
+You can find a list of such programs on the AAMC website or the Syracuse University website.
+These programs are nationwide, with several in MA, including the Worcester/Boston area (Assumption, BU, Brandeis, UMass-Boston, Mt.
 Holyoke, Tufts, and Worcester State).

 Another alternative altogether is to pursue a graduate degree in science (Biology, Biochemistry, Chemistry, or Physics) and defer reapplying to medical school until you have completed that graduate program.
 For example, you might consider taking advantage of Clark's 5th year free master's program in biology or chemistry.
 You must meet the specified minimum GPA criteria, and be sure to fill out the appropriate application materials with the Graduate School by April 1 of your junior year!